-Palo Alto Networks (PANW) is an American multinational cybersecurity company, recognized for their innovative network security platform that protects over 65,000 enterprise customers and billions of users.
-CyberVista is a proud PANW training partner, providing employees with the critical knowledge and skills they need to be more effective, expanding the reach of PANW products and services.
+Palo Alto Networks (PANW) is an American multinational cybersecurity company, recognized for their innovative cyber security platform that protects over 65,000 enterprise customers and billions of users.
+CyberVista is a proud Palo Alto Networks training partner, providing employees with the critical knowledge and skills they need to be more effective in expanding the reach of Palo Alto Network products and services.

 Palo Alto Networks has over 7,500 employees globally.
 Of those employees, a large percentage is represented by System Engineers (SEs).